Conserving elastic turbulence numerically using artificial diffusivity

 Numerical simulations of turbulent viscoelastic fluid flows is, however, far from trivial.
 By definition, the conformation tensor is a symmetric positive-definite (SPD) tensor $\mathsfbi{C} \gneq 0$, where conserving this property is important to prevent the rapid growth of Hadamard instabilities \cite{SURESHKUMAR199553}.
 To overcome stability issues, numerical methods apply decomposition techniques in Eq.~(\ref{eq:2}) to conserve the SPD properties of $\mathsfbi{C}$ by construction \cite{VAITHIANATHAN20031, Fattal2005TimedependentSO}.
 However, these specialized techniques alone cannot control the steep polymer stress gradients that ensue at high elastic effects, captured by the infamous high-$Wi$ number problem, owing to the inherent hyperbolic nature and lack of numerical regularization terms in Eq.~(\ref{eq:2}).
 In turn, solvers introduce an additional global artificial diffusivity (GAD) term in the Laplacian form, $\mathsfbi{D} = k\mathbf{\Delta}\mathsfbi{C}$, into Eq.~(\ref{eq:2}) \cite{gupta_vincenzi_2019,Alves_Rev,LEE_AD}, where the level of diffusivity $k$ is characterized with respect to the solvent kinematic viscosity $\nu_s$ by the Schmidt number $Sc=\nu_s/k$.
 GAD effectively converts the constitutive polymer model to a parabolic form by smoothing steep polymer stresses over large regions of the flow.
 Indeed, polymer-stress diffusion is physically present at $Sc\sim 10^6$; however, to achieve numerical stability requires $Sc \lesssim 10^3$ \cite{VAITHIANATHAN20063, gupta_vincenzi_2019}.
 The unphysically large $k$ values required to achieve such $Sc$ numbers with GAD are known to promote laminarization for elasto-inertial turbulence (EIT) ($Re\gg10$) \cite{Sid_2018}, suppressing the elastic instabilities that are necessary to promote turbulence.
 By combining SPD-conserving solvers with high-order, shock-capturing schemes have enabled simulations of EIT without the need for GAD \cite{shekar_mcmullen_mckeon_graham_2020}.
 This same approach was recently used to simulate ET at $Sc=\infty$, where direct comparison against GAD with $Sc=10^3$ revealed the dramatic effect on the large-scale properties of the flow, suppressing chaotic fluctuations \cite{gupta_vincenzi_2019}.
 In the authors' recent work \cite{vedad_jfm}, it was further shown that the global effect of GAD is so large that a single unit cell in fully-periodic problems does not conserve unicity, leading to numerical artifacts represented by qualitative anomalies, thus rendering the problem unphysical.
 Conserving unicity allows features of ET to be recovered at $Sc=10^3$, with chaotic fluctuations increasing as $Sc>10^3$, whereas ET is suppressed at $Sc\sim10^2$, demonstrating the detrimental effect of GAD.
-Indeed in the absence of artificial diffusivity, an exact physical representation can be obtained directly from Eq.~(\ref{eq:2}), however, for problems where $El\gg1$, the steep polymer stress gradients that develop require significant resolutions, and hence computational costs, to overcome the numerical stability issues that ensue \cite{plan_gupta_vincenzi_gibbon_2017,gupta_vincenzi_2019,vedad_jfm}.
+Indeed, in the absence of artificial diffusivity, an exact physical representation can be obtained directly from Eq.~(\ref{eq:2}), however, for problems where $El\gg1$, the steep polymer stress gradients that develop require significant spatial and temporal resolution, and hence computational costs, to overcome the numerical stability issues that ensue \cite{plan_gupta_vincenzi_gibbon_2017,gupta_vincenzi_2019,vedad_jfm}.
+This is in particular problematic given that simulations of ET, in general, are restricted by computational cost due to the inherently small time step required compared to their Newtonian counterpart \cite{Press_2007, Alves_Rev}.